ESMValGroup/ESMValTool/.github/PULL_REQUEST_TEMPLATE/mod_recipe.md

 ---

 Please discuss your idea for modifications to a diagnostic or recipe with the development team and the author of the diagnostic before getting started, to avoid disappointment later.
-A good way to do this is to open an issue on GitHub.
+The best way to do this is to open an issue on GitHub.
 This is also a good way to get help.
+Note: The author of a recipe can be found in the documentation section of the recipe.
+Contact information of the author can then be found in esmvaltool/config-references.yml

 ---